ShrenikDaga/AuctionSystem/README.md

 # AuctionSystem
-Please use the AuctionSystem.pptx as a guide to using the project
+Please use the Auction System.pptx as a guide to using the project